What is the CE Mark and Why is it Used?

 GME is an ISO 17025 Accredited Laboratory.

-All electronic products to be marketed inside the EU need to operate with affecting other equipment by producing electromagnetic emissions.
-Also, all electronic products must also be able to operate properly in the expected electromagnetic environment.
+Electronic products sold within the European Union must not cause interference with other equipment through electromagnetic emissions.
+Furthermore, all electronic products must be able to perform correctly in their expected electromagnetic environment.

 Conformity Assessment Procedure

-Conformity Assessment Procedures are documented procedures that manufacturers must follow to ensure a product meets all requirements.
+Conformity Assessment Procedures are documented procedures that manufacturers must follow to ensure a product meets all applicable regulations, standards and directives.

 Have a Question about CE Marking?